ROCm/rocAL/docs/how-to/rocAL-pytorch-framework.rst

 Using rocAL with PyTorch for training
 **************************************

-The PyTorch plugin for rocAL includes four iterators that can be used to process different types of pipelines.
+The PyTorch plugin for rocAL includes three iterators that can be used to process different types of pipelines.

 * ``ROCALAudioIterator`` is used for audio processing pipelines.
 * ``ROCALGenericIterator`` is used for general data processing pipelines.